Drug Interactions between atovaquone / proguanil and Azithromycin Dose Pack

 Interactions between your drugs

-There were no interactions found in our database between atovaquone / proguanil and Azithromycin Dose Pack - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between atovaquone / proguanil and Azithromycin Dose Pack.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 atovaquone / proguanil